andyruwruw-development/STEM4Kids/md/server/server.md

 ```
 The purpose of `console.log` is simply debugging.
 It's JavaScripts `print` or `cout` or `System.out.println()` ( <<< last one is gross).

 Within the `try` statement we're going to find our item, and then send it back in the `response`.

 There's two ways to find things in Mongoose: `find` and `findOne`.

-*Find* will return and `array` of results with the given parameters.
+*Find* will return and `array` of results that match a set of given parameters.

 I wrote "Find one will find one" but that's redundant.
 It returns one object.